timstephens24/channelsdvr-docker/README.md

   timstephens24/channels-dvr
 ```

 I've also tested this with Unraid using NVIDIA for hardware transcoding, so this should work with the others if you add in the environmental values for NVIDIA.
 For Unraid I also have templates at: https://github.com/timstephens24/docker-template.
-The only extra thing you need to add is '--runtime=nvidia --security-opt seccomp=/mnt/user/appdata/shared/chrome.json' (you need to still download the chrome.json mentioned above).
+The only extra thing you need to add is '--runtime=nvidia --security-opt seccomp=/mnt/user/appdata/shared/chrome.json' (you need to still download the chrome.json mentioned above and my ${DOCKERDIR} is /mnt/user/appdata) and then modify the other directories accordingly.
+I have channels-dvr located at /mnt/user/appdata/channels-dvr and my Media folder is /mnt/user/data/Media and I have the ChannelsDVR folder in there for recordings.